nimeshaTJ/Game-of-Life/README.md

 29/Aug/2021 - Added ability to rotate and flip patterns before placing on the grid.

 01/Sep/2021 - Changed patterns.py to patterns.json; added ability to save the current boardstate to patterns.json

+01/Sep/2021 - Can add patterns to board with 'a'